Automated Machine Learning: From Principles to Practices: Principles

-In Section~\ref{sec:intro}, we have shown why we need to do AutoML.
-In this section, we first define what AutoML problem is in Section~\ref{ssec:prodef}.
-Then, in Section~\ref{sec:framework} we propose a framework of how AutoML problems can be solved in general.
-Finally, taxonomies of existing works based on ``what to automate'' and ``how to automate'' are presented in Section~\ref{ssec:cate}.
+In this section, we first define the AutoML problem in Section~\ref{ssec:prodef}.
+In Section~\ref{sec:lob_stra}, we discuss the universal learning objective and general learning strategy of AutoML In Section~\ref{sec:theory}, we provide the theoretical interpretation of AutoML.
+Taxonomies of existing works according to search space, search algorithm and evaluator are presented in Section~\ref{sec:cate}.
+Finally, we discuss the relevant topics of AutoML in Section~\ref{sec:rel_topic}.